yagena/yagena.github.io/_pages/cv.md

 * Ph.D. in Economics, Princeton University, 2007
 * M.A. in Economics, the University of Tokyo, 2005
-* B.A. in Economics, the University of Tokyo, 2002
+* B.A. in Economics, *Summa cum Laude*, the University of Tokyo, 2002

 ## Research Interests